Party of Freedom and Justice: Background and formation

-The Party of Freedom and Justice (SSP) was formed out of the Green Ecological Party – The Greens (ZES–Zeleni), a political party which was established in 2008.
-Dejan Bulatović was the leader of ZES–Zeleni after 2015.
-He led the party into a coalition with the Greens of Serbia (ZS), which fell apart before the 2017 presidential election, and was a part of the "Civic Bloc 381" which was formed in 2018 and headed by the Movement of Free Citizens (PSG); ZES–Zeleni left the bloc in November 2018.
-A month later, ZES–Zeleni joined the Alliance for Serbia (SZS), an opposition political alliance initiated by Dragan Đilas in 2018.
-A series of anti-government protests began in December 2018 after an attack on Borko Stefanović; SZS supported the protests.
+The Party of Freedom and Justice (SSP) was formed out of the Green Ecological Party – The Greens (ZEP–Zeleni), a political party that was established in 2008.
+Dejan Bulatović was the leader of ZEP–Zeleni after 2015.
+He led the party into a coalition with the Greens of Serbia (ZS), which fell apart before the 2017 presidential election, and was a part of the Civic Bloc 381 coalition which was formed in 2018 and headed by the Movement of Free Citizens (PSG).
+ZEP–Zeleni left the bloc in November 2018.
+A month later, ZEP–Zeleni joined the Alliance for Serbia (SZS), an opposition political alliance initiated by Dragan Đilas in 2018.
+A series of anti-government protests began in December 2018 after a physical attack on Borko Stefanović; SZS supported the protests.

-In March 2019, it was announced that Đilas made an agreement with Bulatović to reconstruct the party as SSP with Đilas as the party's president; Đilas previously stated that "he had no plans of buying ZES–Zeleni".
-Alongside ZES–Zeleni, the Serbian Left (LS), a political party led by Stefanović, and ten movements and individuals merged to create SSP.
+In March 2019, it was announced that Đilas agreed with Bulatović to reconstruct the party as SSP with Đilas as the party's president; Đilas previously stated that he had no plans of buying ZEP–Zeleni.
+Alongside ZEP–Zeleni, the Serbian Left (LS), a political party led by Stefanović, and ten movements and individuals merged to create SSP.
 The founding convention was held on 19 April 2019, at which Đilas was chosen president, Stefanović as deputy president, and Bulatović and Marinika Tepić as vice-presidents.
 Following its formation, SSP gained two seats in the National Assembly of Serbia and 13 seats in the City Assembly of Belgrade.

-2019–2021
+2019–2021: Early years

 SSP announced that it would boycott the 2020 parliamentary election in September 2019, claiming that the election would not be free and fair.
 This position was adopted by SZS later that month.
 Mass protests that began in 2018 formally ended in March 2020 due to the proclamation of the COVID-19 pandemic in Serbia.
-After the June 2020 parliamentary election, SZS was dissolved and subsequently transformed into the United Opposition of Serbia (UOPS), in which SSP took part.
-However, UOPS remained unstable; SSP announced in December 2020 that it would form a joint platform with the Movement of Free Citizens (PSG) regarding the inter-party dialogues on electoral conditions.
+After the June 2020 parliamentary election, SZS was dissolved and subsequently transformed into the United Opposition of Serbia (UOPS), in which SSP also took part.
+However, UOPS remained unstable; SSP announced in December 2020 that it would form a joint platform with the PSG regarding the inter-party dialogues on electoral conditions.
 This was opposed by the People's Party (Narodna), which ultimately led to the dissolution of UOPS in January 2021.

 SSP presented its political platform for the inter-party dialogues in February 2021.
-The dialogues lasted from July to October 2021, though SSP left the dialogues in September 2021 after stating that the proposed document is "unacceptable", claiming that the document does not offer concrete solutions regarding electoral conditions.
+The dialogues lasted from July to October 2021, though SSP left the dialogues in September 2021 after stating that the proposed document is "unacceptable" (neprihvatljiv), claiming that the document does not offer concrete solutions regarding electoral conditions.
 After leaving the dialogues, SSP renewed its cooperation with Narodna, which led to the announcement that they would take part in a coalition for the 2022 general election.
 In November 2021, it was announced that Tepić would be the ballot representative of the joint coalition, which was mainly composed of SSP, Narodna, PSG, and the Democratic Party (DS).